- Understanding SR-22 insurance in Connecticut

 How much does SR-22 insurance cost in Connecticut?

-Insurance rates vary from company to company, so it's best to shop around to find the cheapest SR-22 insurance available.
+Insurance companies charge different rates, so it's smart to shop around and find the cheapest SR-22 insurance available.

 Average SR-22 insurance cost in Connecticut by violation

-Your insurance rates don't increase because of the SR-22.
-The SR-22 is required because of a violation, and it's the violation that increases your rates.
+The SR-22 itself isn't the reason your insurance rates will go up.
+The SR-22 is required because of a violation, and it's that violation that determines the impact on your rates.

-For instance, you may require an SR-22 for a DUI or driving without insurance.
-The car insurance rate increase will be based on the infraction, not the SR-22.
+For example, an SR-22 may be required for a DUI or driving without insurance.
+The rate increase will be based on the infraction, not the SR-22 itself.

-This table shows the average costs for violations requiring an SR-22.
-The rates vary depending on the violation.
+This table shows the average rates for violations requiring an SR-22.
+As you can see, rates vary significantly based on violation.

-Violation | Average annual premium |
+| Violation | Average annual premium |

-Driving without insurance | $2,070 |
+| Driving without insurance | $2,070 |

-DUI/DWI first offense | $4,344 |
+| DUI/DWI first offense | $4,344 |

-DUI/DWI second offense | $7,617 |
+| DUI/DWI second offense | $7,617 |

-Reckless driving | $3,925 |
+| Reckless driving | $3,925 |

-SR22 Filing Only | $1,995 |
+| SR22 Filing Only | $1,995 |

-SR22 with 1 DUI | $4,851 |
+| SR22 with 1 DUI | $4,851 |

 SR-22 insurance cost by company for a first DUI

-The table below shows how average insurance rates change after one DUI, based on the company.
-Insurance rates do go up after a DUI, but the increase isn't as high as it is for multiple violations.
+Take a look at the table below to see how average insurance rates after one DUI vary by company.
+While insurance rates increase after a DUI, the increase isn't as severe as with multiple infractions.

-Company | Average annual premium | Average monthly premium |
+| Company | Average annual premium | Average monthly premium |

-State Farm | $1,858 | $155 |
+| State Farm | $1,858 | $155 |

-Progressive | $1,971 | $164 |
+| Progressive | $1,971 | $164 |

-Kemper | $2,491 | $208 |
+| Kemper | $2,491 | $208 |

-Allstate | $3,143 | $262 |
+| Allstate | $3,143 | $262 |

-Nationwide | $3,760 | $313 |
+| Nationwide | $3,760 | $313 |

-Geico | $4,178 | $348 |
+| GEICO | $4,178 | $348 |

-Farmers | $5,522 | $460 |
+| Farmers | $5,522 | $460 |

-Amica | $9,789 | $816 |
+| Amica | $9,789 | $816 |

-USAA | $1,222 | $102 |
+| USAA | $1,222 | $102 |

 SR-22 insurance cost by company for reckless driving

-Company | Average annual premium | Average monthly premium |
+| Company | Average annual premium | Average monthly premium |

-State Farm | $1,858 | $155 |
+| State Farm | $1,858 | $155 |

-Progressive | $2,330 | $194 |
+| Progressive | $2,330 | $194 |

-Kemper | $2,491 | $208 |
+| Kemper | $2,491 | $208 |

-Geico | $3,081 | $257 |
+| GEICO | $3,081 | $257 |

-Allstate | $3,143 | $262 |
+| Allstate | $3,143 | $262 |

-Nationwide | $3,760 | $313 |
+| Nationwide | $3,760 | $313 |

-Farmers | $5,522 | $460 |
+| Farmers | $5,522 | $460 |

-Amica | $7,249 | $604 |
+| Amica | $7,249 | $604 |

-USAA | $840 | $70 |
+| USAA | $840 | $70 |

 SR-22 insurance cost by company for driving without insurance